michamos/RPP-online-hep-info/content.md

     The National Institute of Standards and Technology provides access to physical reference data (physical constants, atomic spectroscopy data, x-ray and gamma-ray data, radiation dosimetry data, nuclear physics data and more) and measurements and calibrations data (dimensional and electromagnetic measurements). <https://www.nist.gov/pml/>

 * **Springer Materials  - The Landolt-Börnstein Database:**
     Landolt-Börnstein is a data collection covering all areas of physical sciences and engineering, such as particle physics, electronic structure and transport, magnetism, superconductivity.
 International experts scan the primary literature in more than 8,000 peer-reviewed journals and evaluate and select the most valid information to be included in the database.
 It includes more than 130,000 online documents, 1,2 million references, and covers 250,000 chemical substances.
-SPringerMaterials Interactive allows to visualise and analyse data.
+SpringerMaterials Interactive allows to visualise and analyse data.
     The search functionality is freely accessible and the search results are displayed in their context, whereas the full text is secured to subscribers. <http://materials.springer.com>

 # Data preservation activities